-Such an estimate is crucial to determine whether a given solution meets the chance constraint and important to guide the search of evolutionary computing techniques.
+Such estimation is crucial to determine whether a given solution meets the chance constraint and essential to guide the search of evolutionary computing techniques.

-In order to evaluate a solution with respect to the given chance-constrained, we use methods commonly used in the area of randomized algorithms~\cite{raghavan1995randomized}.
-We make use of two inequalities, namely Chebyshev's inequality and Chernoff bound, to calculate an upper bound on the probability of violating the chance constraint.
-These probabilistic tools allow us to estimate the probability of a constraint violation in a mathematical way without the need for sampling.
-Furthermore, to see which of the two inequalities to use in which situation, we carry out an investigation which shows when Chernoff bound is providing tighter bounds dependent on the variance of the given problem.
-We illustrate the difference of using these two bounds for various confidence levels of $\alpha$ in order to show compare the effect of using the two inequalities.
+In experimental investigations, we analyze the results obtained by the proposed approaches dependent on a wide range of knapsack instances associated with confidence level and the uncertainty of the weights.
+We evaluate the presented deterministic approaches experimentally and compare their performance to the evolutionary algorithms.
+The considered ILP approach is not able to obtain high-quality solutions in a short time, while the dynamic programming approach requires significantly more computation time than the evolutionary algorithms in all size instances, and the heuristic approach is not being able to obtained solutions in several hours when solving large-scale instances.
+The proposed multi-objective evolutionary approach can obtain solutions that have a similar quality to the heuristic approach and the DP approach but within a remarkably shorter computation time.
+The comparison conclusion provides a reasonable justification for using evolutionary optimization when dealing with the chance-constrained knapsack problem.